jsdoc/jsdoc/plugins/README.md

-Adding a Plugin
+Creating and Enabling a Plugin
 ----

-There are two steps required to install a new plugin:
+There are two steps required to create and enable a new JSDoc plugin:

 1. Create a JavaScript module to contain your plugin code.
-2. Include the name of that module in the "plugins" array of `conf.json`.
+2. Include that module in the "plugins" array of `conf.json`.
+You can specify an absolute or relative path.
+If you use a relative path, JSDoc searches for the plugin in the current working directory and the JSDoc directory, in that order.

-For example, if your plugin source code was saved in the  "plugins/shout.js" file, you would include it by adding a reference to it in conf.json like so:
+For example, if your plugin source code was saved in the "plugins/shout.js" file in the current working directory, you would include it by adding a reference to it in conf.json like so:

     ...
     "plugins": [